spqb/adabmDCApy/doc/implementation.md

 By default, the learning rate is set to 0.05, which is a reasonable value in most cases.
 For some protein datasets, this value can be brought up to 0.05.
 If the resampling of the model is bad (very long thermalization time or mode collapse), one may try to decrease the learning rate through the argument `--lr` to some smaller value (e.g. 0.005 or 0.001).

 #### Number of Markov Chains
 By default, the number of Markov chains is set equal to 10000.
 Empirically, we observe that the number of chains should be higher than a certain value in order to guarantee the convergence of the training to the target Pearson correlation coefficient.
 The minimal number of chains needed depends on the dataset and can vary a lot.
-In the [figure](fig-pearsons) below, we trained a `bmDCA` model on the Chorisemate Mutase protein family for different numbers of Markov chains.
+In the [figure](fig-pearsons) below, we trained a `bmDCA` model on the Chorismate Mutase protein family for different numbers of Markov chains.
 The minimum number of chains we tried is $M_{\mathrm{eff}}$, that is the *effective number of sequences* of the dataset, defined as:

 $$
 M_{\mathrm{eff}} = \sum_{m=1}^M w^{(m)} \leq M.